Ayoob7/clusterGAN/README.md

 ## Requirements

-The package as well as the necessary requirements can be installed by running `make` or via
+The package as well as the necessary requirements can be installed by running `make -f Makefile` or via
 ```
 virtualenv -p /usr/local/bin/python3 venv
 source venv/bin/activate